Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 This protective zone lasts for 1 minute.
 While active, each time a creature within 15 feet of the marked point takes **:rsc-a: Action**, **:rsc-b: Bonus Action**{ .rsc }, **:rsc-r: Reaction**, or **moves**, you can make a Ranged weapon attack against them using a Heavy Archer weapon (if within normal range).
 This attack doesn't require any action and can be made up to a number of times equal to your :abl-cha: Charisma modifier (minimum of 1).
 You cannot take any :rsc-r: Reactions until the start of your next turn after using this attack.

-This protective zone ends early if you either if you sse up all the allowed attacks, or when you have the ^^Incapacitated^^ condition.
+This protective zone ends early if you either if you sse up all the allowed attacks, or when you have the **Incapacitated**{ .cond } condition.

 ### Level 3: Heavy Archer